 Although treatments vary between types, generally improving synthetic insulin is done by either increasing the absorption rate of synthetic insulin, new formulations (analogs – e.g. Lantus) or introducing biotechnological enhancers, such as BioChaperones.
 One example of the latter is the French biotech Adocia’s Biochaperne Lispro, which went on to be licensed by Lilly in 2014.

-Additionally, other treatments include once-daily human analogues of the naturally occurring hormone Glucagon-Like Peptide-1 (GLP-1), which only stimulates the release of insulin when glucose levels become too high.
+Additionally, other treatments include once-daily human analogs of the naturally occurring hormone Glucagon-Like Peptide-1 (GLP-1), which only stimulates the release of insulin when glucose levels become too high.

-The general principle here though is to combine these therapies with insulin analogues to maximise the effect.
+The general principle here though is to combine these therapies with insulin analogs to maximize the effect.
 However, one of the main challenges in diabetes care is a sustainable and reliable drug delivery.

 MedTech: The Solution to Needle-Free Digitisation of Diabetes?